Budgeting and banking

 - Present a valid passport

-- Present proof of residence in Ireland (either a lease agreement, a current utility bill or the official registration letter from the College).
+- Present proof of residence in Ireland (either a lease agreement, a current utility bill or the official registration letter from the University).
 You cannot open a bank account without proof of residence.

 - Banking costs vary however many banks offer special student rates or even 'free banking' so it’s worth shopping around before opening an account.
-Representatives from various banks will be present in the College on Orientation Day to assist students in opening accounts.
+Representatives from various banks will be present in the University to assist students in opening accounts once they have completed their 14-day restricted movement period and are officially allowed on campus.

 - Students must complete formal registration before they are eligible to open a bank account.
 Therefore, we recommend that you do not open an account prior to registration.